-The Company was organized initially as Basic Enterprises, Inc., a stock corporation on September 19, 1968 and became an oil and gas exploration and development company on April 26, 1971.
-A year after, it assumed a new name Basic Petroleum and Minerals, Inc. Over the years, the Company evolved from an operating company into a holding company under the corporate name, Basic Consolidated Inc. As a holding company, it held equity investments in the following wholly owned subsidiaries.
-Basic Diversified Industrial Holdings.
-Inc. an investment holding company iBasic Inc. an information technology management company and service integrator.
-Basic Biofuels Corporation, which is into the development of biofuels, Basic Ecomarket Farms, Inc., which is into agriculture, focusing initially on cassava development, and in Southwest Resources.
-Inc., an oil exploration company, which is owned 72.58% by the Company, and in Grandway Group Limited, a Hong Kong registered company, which is a joint venture
+The Company was organized initially as Basic Enterprises, Inc., on September 19, 1968 and became an oil and gas exploration and development company on April 26, 1971.
+A year after, it assumed a new name, Basic Petroleum and Minerals, Inc. Over the years, the Company evolved from an operating company into a holding company under the corporate name, Basic Consolidated, Inc. As a holding company, it holds equity investments in the following wholly owned subsidiaries: Basic Diversified Industrial Holdings, Inc., an investment holding company, iBasic, Inc., an information technology management company and service integrator, Basic Biofuels Corporation, which is into the development of biofuels, Basic Renewables, Inc., which is into renewable energy exploration and development, Basic Geothermal Energy Corporation, which is into geothermal energy exploration and development, Southwest Resources, Inc., an oil exploration company, which is owned 72.58% by the Company, and Grandway Group Limited, a Hong Kong registered company, with the Company holding a 70% equity interest.